thedanzor/es6-dom-helper/README.md

 ```

 ## Finding child element(s) to modify
-This allows you to find child elements to chain another method too, such as adding or removing a class.
+This allows you to find child elements and then chain another method too it, such as adding or removing a class.

 ```
 import ele from 'es6-dom-helper';